cloudControl/documentation/Guides/NodeJS/HelloWorld.md

 changes.

 ### Process Type Definition
-A [Procfile] is required to start processes on the cloudControl platform.
+A [Procfile] is required to start processes on the dotCloud platform.
 There must be a file called `Procfile` at the root of your repository.
 In the example code you already cloned it looks like this: